Home Loan Apply386 views

 - Only married couples or family members (parents or siblings) are allowed to take joint housing loans.

 As mentioned above, home ownership does not come along by just being the co-borrower of the home loan.
 When you go for a joint home loan with your spouse in the ratio of 50:50, then the tax benefit will also be shared equally.
 One can avail tax benefit on home loan up to Rs 1.5 lakh under Section 80C and 2 lakh under Section 24.
-The combined saving will be Rs.
-7 lakhs which is a huge saving and can help to reduce the overall expenditure on a home purchase.

 How can couples take benefit of tax exemption on a home loan?